 Toby is an Assistant Professor in Architecture at the University of Nottingham.
 He lectures in the field of materials and technology, and supervises both Masters and PhD students in the fields of Architecture and Urbanism.

 Toby is a part of the Architecture, Culture and Tectonics (ACT) Research Group.
 His current research is investigating specification writing as a creative tool for architecture, and the exchange of ideas between filmmaking, cinema and the built environment.

-Toby is a UK Registered Architect, a chartered member of the RIBA, and an Associate Fellow of the Higher Education Academy.
+Toby is a UK Registered Architect, a chartered member of the RIBA, and a Fellow of the Higher Education Academy.
 He brings over ten years' experience of architectural practice gained within award-winning studios of international standing to teaching.
 Toby enjoyed seven years as an Architect for Allies and Morrison, following positions with RIBA Manser Medal winners Studio Bednarski and Robert Dye Associates, and taught at the University of Edinburgh in the MArch programme.
 His private practice, blackmanarchitecture was established in 2003.

 Built Works: Key Projects

 For Allies and Morrison [discrete package lead and/or Specification author]

 [RIBA National Award and The American Institute of Architects, UK Design for Excellence Awards Commendation]

 [RIBA Regional Award and RIBA Special Sustainability Award]